impress-org/support-manual/communicating-as-a-team/using-slack.md

 Similarly, if the issue is related to documentation or this support manual, the best place to ensure that the issue is not overlooked is to create feedback on the [GiveWP Feedback Site](https://feedback.givewp.com)

 For other issues surrounding tasks for support technicians to complete, which would tend to get lost in the pile on Slack, we use the /remind integration in Slack.
 Good examples of this are escalated tickets to a specific person, or a ticket that requires the attention of a specific person.
-Type `/remind {person} to {do something} {at this specifice time}` A fully functional `/remind` note would be `/remind @Ben Meredith to handle this escalated ticket (link) tomorrow at 9AM`
+Type `/remind {person} to {do something} {at this specific time}` A fully functional `/remind` note would be `/remind @Ben Meredith to handle this escalated ticket (link) tomorrow at 9AM`

 ## Using the Must-Read App